 Noted with appreciation the establishment of the United Nations Working Group on Transforming the Extractive Industries for Sustainable Development Co-chaired by the Regional Commissions (on an annual rotation basis, with ECE Co-chairing in 2022), UNDP and UNEP.
 The Working Group is tasked with implementing the proposals included in the United Nations Policy Brief on “Transforming the Extractive Industries for Sustainable Development,” published in 2021, which recommends implementation of UNFC and UNRMS.
 Noting the importance of sustainable management of natural resources for the energy transformations and sustainable development, requested the Expert Group on Resource Management and other relevant groups of experts to fully engage in the activities of the Working Group and support the implementation of ECE’s five-point agenda on sustainable resource management that includes: (i) Social contract on natural resources; (ii) Sustainable investment guidelines; (iii) Sustainable resource management systems; (iv) Traceability and transparency of value chains; and (v) Strategic environmental assessments and environmental impact assessments.

-Noting that sustainable management of natural resources is fundamental to the attainment of the 2030 Agenda, attainment of the Paris Agreement and progress towards a more circular economy, decided to recommend to the Economic Commission for Europe (the Commission) to propose a draft decision to the Economic and Social Council (ECOSOC), inviting the application of the UNRMS principles and requirements worldwide.
+Noting that sustainable management of natural resources is fundamental to the attainment of the 2030 Agenda, attainment of the Paris Agreement and progress towards a more circular economy, decided to recommend to the Economic Commission for Europe (the Commission) to propose a draft decision to the Economic and Social Council (ECOSOC), inviting the application of the UNRMS principles and requirements worldwide, subject to the recommendation of the Expert Group on Resource Management at its rescheduled thirteenth session (Geneva, Switzerland, 25 October 2022)..

 Noting the critical importance of sustainable resource management, including management of critical raw materials, and progress toward a more circular economy in realizing the 2030 Agenda for Sustainable Development and the Paris Agreement targets, Further noting that ECE member States are starting to prioritize the implementation of the United Nations Framework Classification for Resources and the United Nations Resource Management System for social, environmental and economic performance improvements in natural resource management, including through the International Centres of Excellence on Sustainable Resource Management, Recalling that the Regular Budget support for this activity, including staffing, has remained minimal and unchanged for the past many years,